sdc-china/IDA-doc/_posts/2018-03-17-test-write-java-command.md

    ![][test_insert_java_command]{:width="60%"}

-2. The parameters defined by Java annotation are also showed on the command dialog.
-If you have configured the list of possible values of the parameter, you can select from the parameter dropdown list.
+2. The parameters defined by Java annotation are also shown on the command dialog.
+If you have configured the list of possible values for the parameter, you can select from the parameter dropdown list.

    ![][test_java_command_parameter]{:width="60%"}